Stage-Whisper/Stage-Whisper/README.md

 yarn dev
 ```

-### ⚠️ Integration Incomplete ⚠️

-For the moment, these components are not integrated!
-The eventual plan is for the Electron app to use the Python backend for transcription.
-Until that integration is complete, you will need to separately install [Whisper](https://github.com/openai/whisper) in order to use the Electron app to complete a transcription.

 ## Goal

 Earlier this year, [OpenAI](https://openai.com/blog/whisper/) released [Whisper](https://github.com/openai/whisper), its automatic speech recognition (ASR) system that is trained on "680,000 hours of multilingual and multitask supervised data collected from the web."
 You can learn more by [reading the paper](https://cdn.openai.com/papers/whisper.pdf) [PDF] or looking at the [examples](https://openai.com/blog/whisper/) on OpenAI's website.